 Volunteering, as Hilda found out, is an excellent way to help with getting over a breakup.

-Libraries have adult literacy programs which are always looking for volunteers to help with teaching adults to read, schools can always use volunteers.
+Libraries have adult literacy programs that are always looking for volunteers to help with teaching adults to read.
+Schools can always use volunteers.

-Use this tip to get over a breakup and also connect with others.
+Use this tip on how to survive a breakup and also connect with others.

 “Wow, did I learn a lesson after my breakup,” said Russell, 30, a restaurant manager.